Back to Library

 Exercise Guide

-How to do a cable pull through
+How to do cable pull through

-Master setup, range of motion, and tempo with step-by-step instructions so every rep is more effective and safer.
+Master the setup, range of motion, and tempo for safer, more effective reps.

 The cable pull-through is a posterior chain exercise that emphasizes the hip hinge and targets the glutes and hamstrings.
 By using a cable machine, you maintain constant tension on the muscles throughout the entire movement.
 This exercise is an excellent low-impact alternative to traditional deadlifts and is highly effective for teaching proper hip mechanics and building glute power.